 For example, let’s Create an Infographic on Canva

-Canva is another tool that’s recommended for anyone looking to create high-quality infographics for free.
+Canva is an easy free infographic maker tool (with paid options) that’s recommended for anyone looking to create high-quality beautiful infographics for free.
 You’ll find that it’s intuitive and easy to use.
 Here’s a step-by-step guide on how to use the site (similar to the other platforms):